| The WebStorage

 then it is recommended you use the second form which includes the

+version number.
 The AppId must only consist of ASCII letters, numbers, the period

 and underscore character.
 Whitespace characters and non-ASCII Unicode